Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Introduction

 This work aims to study the performance of quantum backtracking and Grover's algorithm on $k$-SAT by combining the best of both approaches\footnote{The quantum algorithms considered in \cite{cade2022quantum,cade2023quantifying,ammann2023realistic} were essentially classical algorithms with Grover subroutines, meaning that at most quadratic speedups could be achieved only at the subroutine level.
-Therefore, focusing on quantum backtracking and vanilla Grover as case studies, as done in Ref.~\cite{campbell2019applying}, seems to have more potential since both algorithms are fully quantum.}: with the hybrid benchmarking of~\cite{cade2022quantum,cade2023quantifying,ammann2023realistic} we can compute correct and relatively tight upper bounds on the query complexity of any problem instance (solving the first and second objection listed above), which we use to study random $k$-SAT distributions that have a tunable amount of ``structure'', specifically designed to mimic industry-like instances \cite{levy2017locality,alyahya2023structure}.
-We then turn query counts into a realistic estimate of the quantum runtime using the setup of~\cite{campbell2019applying}, where we consider $T$-depth as well as $T$-count (solving the third objection).
+Therefore, focusing on quantum backtracking and vanilla Grover as case studies, as done in Ref.~\cite{campbell2019applying}, seems to have more potential since both algorithms are fully quantum.}: with the hybrid benchmarking of~\cite{cade2022quantum,cade2023quantifying,ammann2023realistic} we can evaluate relatively tight query complexity upper bound of any problem instance (solving the first and second objection listed above), which we use to study random $k$-SAT distributions that have a tunable amount of ``structure'', specifically designed to mimic industry-like instances \cite{levy2017locality,alyahya2023structure}.
+We then turn the query complexity upper bound into an upper bound on the quantum runtime using the setup of~\cite{campbell2019applying}, where we consider $T$-depth as well as $T$-count (solving the third objection).
 Finally, we use binary search to turn the detection algorithm into a search algorithm, and use the search algorithm to estimate the required tree size (solving the fourth and fifth objections).

-While Ref.~\cite{campbell2019applying} shows that on completely \textit{random} instances at the satisfiability threshold (which are believed to have no exploitable structure) Grover's algorithm and a quantum backtracking detection algorithm can beat classical solvers when the maximum allowed computing time is a day, our guiding question will be:
+While Ref.~\cite{campbell2019applying} shows that on completely \textit{random} instances at the satisfiability threshold (which are believed to have no exploitable structure) Grover's algorithm and a quantum backtracking detection algorithm can beat classical solvers when the maximum allowed computing time is a day, our guiding question will be: \\